giopolykra/giopolykra.github.io/skills.md

 I have advanced problem solving and data analysid skills with a strong background in computational sciences, theoretical physics, and quantum computing.

-I can and enjoy the process of learning new skills quickly.
+I enjoy the process of learning new skills which I can do quickly and efficiently.